-OTTAWA, Ontario — The Canadian Mathematical Society is pleased to announce that Dr. Keith Taylor (Dalhousie) has been named the recipient of the 2018 Graham Wright Award for Distinguished Service.
-Dr. Taylor will receive his award at the CMS Winter meeting in Vancouver, BC December 7-10, 2018.
+OTTAWA, Ontario — The Canadian Mathematical Society (CMS) is pleased to announce that Prof. Karl Dilcher (Dalhousie) has been named the recipient of the 2019 Graham Wright Award for Distinguished Service.
+Prof. Dilcher will receive his award at the CMS Winter meeting in Toronto, ON, December 6-9, 2019.

 The Graham Wright Award for Distinguished Service is presented annually to an individual who has made sustained and significant contributions to the Canadian mathematics community, particularly through their involvement with the CMS.
 This award is named in honour of Dr. Graham Wright (Ottawa) who served as the CMS Executive Director and Secretary from 1979 to 2009.

 For information about past recipients visit: Graham Wright Award for Distinguished Service

 Founded in 1945, the CMS is the main national organization whose goal is to promote and advance the discovery, learning and application of mathematics.
 The Society’s activities cover the whole spectrum of mathematics including scientific meetings, publications, grants, math camps and national and international mathematics competitions, as well as awards and prizes that recognize outstanding achievements.